 Following in the footsteps of explorers past, this is a comprehensive appreciation of Indonesia’s treasures both natural and cultural, taking in the best of Java, Borneo and Bali.
 You’ll snorkel off uninhabited islands, hike to bright-blue lakes hidden among jagged peaks and witness the sunrise over active volcanoes and jungle-cloaked temples.
 But, you’ll travel in style, with private touring and transfers included throughout, from flight hops and ferry rides to 4WD excursions and open-jeep island tours.
 Along the way, you’ll stay in the best-located accommodation, including oceanfront pool villas and a traditional houseboat, meandering deep into Borneo’s orangutan-dotted depths.

-Begin your trip in the utmost comfort with a private chauffeur transfer to the airport where you’ll be treated to exclusive, airport lounge access.
+Begin your trip in comfort with included airport lounge access.

 Stay: Klotok Houseboat

 Private transfers will once again bookend your flight, this time back to Java and one of Indonesia’s natural treasures – Mt.
 Bromo.
 And, your accommodation – the region’s finest – is set right at its feet, with 2,000-metre-high views over the surrounding volcanoes and dense forests.
 It’s scenery showcased in the hotel’s very own art gallery.

 Departing at 3 AM, a private jeep ride followed by a guided trek will see you to the rim of Mt.
 Penanjakan.
 Here, you’ll be treated to a spectacular sunrise over Mt.
 Bromo and its accompanying peaks, watching as their mists swirl in in the dawn light.
 Then, retracing your steps down to the sandy bluffs, a pony ride will bring you to a 250-step climb up Mt.
 Bromo itself.